 Fila is struggling.
 A brand with a storied legacy in tennis, one that not long ago ranked among the most dominant on the WTA Tour, is steadily fading from the sport.
-Industry rumors suggest that even American world No. 15 Emma Navarro, currently Fila’s top WTA representative, is preparing to leave the brand, transitioning fully to Yonex, her racquet sponsor.
+Even American Emma Navarro, so far Fila’s top WTA representative, has left the brand, transitioning to FP Movement as her apparel sponsor and Asics Solution Speed FF 4 for shoes.

 Founded in Italy in 1911 and now owned by a Korean conglomerate, Fila has dressed some of the biggest names in tennis history, including Monica Seles, Jennifer Capriati, Kim Clijsters, Svetlana Kuznetsova, and Ashleigh Barty.
 Its most recent peak came in 2019, when half of the players at the WTA Finals competed in Fila apparel.